-Well, where MacOS High Sierra did most of its work behind-the-scenes, MacOS Mojave leaps onto center stage, basking in the spotlight.
-Instead of bundling together a bunch of file system and security updates, Mojave revels in the revamping the MacOS user experience.
+Apple doesn’t focus much on the Mac these days, but its newest version of MacOS has officially landed.
+Where MacOS High Sierra did most of its work behind-the-scenes, MacOS Mojave leaps onto center stage, basking in the spotlight.
+Instead of bundling together a bunch of file system and security updates, Mojave revels in revamping the MacOS user experience.

 MacOS Mojave is all about front-end updates, new visual elements, new apps, and all sorts of new stuff to get your hands on.
 First among which is a feature that Mac users have been clamoring for: Dark Mode.